-Any person can petition the Historic Preservation Commission for the designation of a site.
+Any resident of the City of Milwaukee or the building's owner can petition the Historic Preservation Commission for the designation of a site.

 Follow the steps below to apply for historic designation of a site or district:

-To apply for designation of a site or structure, fill out a Historic Site Designation Application.
-To apply for designation of district or other defined area, fill out a Historic District Designation Application (and refer to intrusctions for this application if needed).
+To apply for designation of a site or structure, fill out a Historic Property Designation Application (Word - PDF).
+To apply for designation of district or other defined area, fill out a Historic District Designation Application (Word - PDF) (and refer to instructions for this application if needed).

-Once submitted, applications are reviewed by the staff for completeness and accuracy before being scheduled for presentation to the Commission.
+Once submitted, applications are reviewed by the staff for completeness and accuracy before being scheduled for evaluation by the Commission.

-During the presentation to the Commission, if a decision is made that a site appears to be historically significant, the Commission instructs the staff to prepare a Historic Designation Study Report.
+Staff completes a Historic Designation Study Report in advance of the Commission meeting.
 Staff also is instructed to notify the owner or owners of the affected property, as well as the owners of all properties that lie within two hundred feet of the boundaries of the proposed site or district, and inform them of the justification for and probable effects of the proposed designation.
 Your attendance at the Commission meeting for this step is optional, but may be helpful if questions arise that your submission form cannot answer.

 A minimum of twenty-five days after the notification letters are mailed, a public hearing is scheduled.
 You should plan to attend this meeting with your supporting materials should any questions arise.